Who is the best coach of all time? A network-based assessment of the career performance of professional sports coaches: Methods

 We used the total number of games managed by a coach as a proxy for the career length of the coach (Figure~\ref{fig:1}).
-Empirical data are well described by a stretched exponential distribution.
-The finding is robust against the specific quantity used to gauge career length, either total wins, losses or ties.
-It is, however, not compatible with findings about career lengths of professional athletes, such as soccer, basketball, tennis, and baseball players~\cite{petersen2008distribution, petersen2011quantitative, radicchi2011best}, that are usually well fitted by power-law distributions.
-According to our dataset, Arsène Wenger tops the ranking in all four categories, with $1,330$ total games, $686$ wins, $305$ losses, and $339$ ties.
+Empirical data are well described by a stretched exponential distribution\, whose parameter values are determined by maximum likelihood estimation~\cite{clauset2009power}.
+Stretched exponentials are good fits also for the distributions of total wins, losses and ties.
+Our finding is not compatible with previous results about career lengths of professional athletes, such as soccer, basketball, tennis, and baseball players~\cite{petersen2008distribution, petersen2011quantitative, radicchi2011best}, that are usually well fitted by power-law distributions.
+Our finding could reflect the fact that a coach's career is more resilient than an athlete's career.
+For instance, since there is only one coach in a team but many players, replacing a coach may be much more destabilizing for a team than replacing a player.
+Also, coaches have generally longer periods of apprenticeship than players.
+Only the very top coaches are able to become the managers of top-tier teams, thus leading to a selection bias towards a population with relatively homogeneous skills.

+According to our dataset, Arsène Wenger tops the ranking in all four categories, with $1,339$ total games, $689$ wins, $307$ losses, and $343$ ties.
 We further measured the total number of head-to-head (h2h) games between pairs of coaches.
 Arsène Wenger and Sir Alex Ferguson top the ranking of h2h games with $36$ games played one against the other, followed by the pair Sir Alex Ferguson and Harry Redknapp with $33$ h2h games.
-Overall, empirical data are relatively well described by a log-normal distribution (Figure~\ref{fig:1}).
+Overall, empirical data are relatively well described by a log-normal distribution (parameters of the distribution are fitted using maximum likelihood estimation), but the tail of the empirical distribution is overestimated by the fitted log-normal distribution.
+(Figure~\ref{fig:1}).

-\subsection{Basketball}
+\subsubsection{Basketball}

 We collected results for the National Basketball Association (NBA)~\cite{nba} and the American Basketball Association (ABA)~\cite{aba} leagues from \url{basketball-reference.com}.
 NBA data start from season $1946/47$ (it was originally named as the Basketball Association of America, BAA) and end in season $2019/20$.
 We included regular-season and post-season games.
 Also, we included games of the ABA league, which co-existed with NBA between $1967/68$ and $1975/76$, until the two associations merged.
 We collected a total of $69, 549$ games (Table \ref{table:1_bball}).
 For each game, we collected information about the two teams playing one against the other, the outcome of the game, and the day when the game was played.
 As ties do not exist in basketball, we consider the result after eventual overtimes as the actual game outcome.
 We further identified the coach of each team in the dataset, for a total of $364$ coaches.